Status and Distribution

 Adult: can be disturbed from the foodplants during the day and comes readily to light.

 A variable species where the plain form is readily identified.
-When more strongly marked specimens are encountered (i.e. with a costal blotch and some light streaking), non-bred specimens may require dissection to separate them from the recently established and quite similar Anarsia lineatella.
+When more strongly marked specimens are encountered, such as those with a costal blotch and some light streaking, non-bred specimens may require dissection to separate them from the other Anarsia species.